 To limit smearing or compacting soils, never construct the basin in winter or when it is raining.
 Use light earth-moving equipment to excavate the infiltration basin because heavy equipment compacts the soils beneath the basin floor and side slopes and reduces infiltration capacity.
 Because some compaction of soils is inevitable during construction, add the required soil amendments and deeply till the basin floor with a rotary tiller or a disc harrow to a depth of 12 inches to restore infiltration rates after final grading.

 Use proper erosion/sediment control during construction.
 Immediately following basin construction, stabilize the floor and side slopes of the basin with a dense turf of water-tolerant grass.
 Use low maintenance, rapidly germinating grasses, such as fescues.
 Do not sod the basin floor or side slopes.
 After the basin is completed, keep the basin roped or fenced off while construction proceeds on other parts of the site.
 Never direct construction period drainage to the infiltration basin.
-After construction is completed, do not direct runoff into the basin until the bottom and side slopes are fully stabilized.
+After construction is completed, do not direct runoff into the basin until the bottom and side slopes, and contributing drainage areas are fully stabilized.
+Maintenance